Ternary Weight Networks: Introduction and Related Work

-To address the storage and computational issues \citep{esser2016convolutional, han2015deep}, methods that seek to binarize weights or activations in DNN models have been proposed.
-BinaryConnect \citep{courbariaux2015binaryconnect} uses a single sign function to binarize the weights.
-Binary Weight Networks \citep{rastegari2016xnor} adopts the same binarization function but adds an extra scaling factor.
-The extensions of the previous methods are BinaryNet \citep{hubara2016binarized} and XNOR-Net \citep{rastegari2016xnor} where both weights and activations are binary-valued.
-These models eliminate most of the multiplications in the forward and backward propagations, and thus own the potential of gaining significant benefits with specialized deep learning (DL) hardware by replacing many multiply-accumulate operations by simple accumulation \citep{lin2015neural}.
-Besides, binary weight networks achieve up to 32$\times$ or 64$\times$ model compression rate.
+To mitigate the storage and computational problem~\cite{Esser_2016,song_2015}, methods that seek to binarize weights or activations in DNN models have been proposed.
+BinaryConnect~\cite{courbariaux2015binaryconnect} uses a single sign function to binarize the weights.
+Binary Weight Networks~\cite{Rastegari2016} adopts the same binarization function but adds an extra scaling factor.
+The extensions of the previous methods are BinaryNet~\cite{Hubara2016} and XNOR-Net~\cite{Rastegari2016} where both weights and activations are binary-valued.
+These models eliminate most of the multiplications in the forward and backward propagations, and thus own the potential of gaining significant benefits with specialized deep learning (DL) hardware by replacing many multiply-accumulate operations by simple accumulation~\cite{Lin2015}.
+Besides, binary weight networks achieve up to 32$\times$ model compression rate.
 Despite the binary techniques, some other compression methods focus on identifying models with few parameters while preserving accuracy by compressing existing state-of-the-art DNN models in a lossy way.
-SqueezeNet \citep{iandola2016squeezenet} is such a model that has 50x fewer parameters than AlexNet \citep{krizhevsky2012imagenet} but maintains AlexNet-level accuracy on ImageNet.
-Deep Compression \citep{han2015deep} is another most recently proposed method that uses pruning, trained quantization and huffman coding for compressing neural networks.
-It reduced the storage requirement of AlexNet and VGG-16 \citep{simonyan2014very} by 35$\times$ and 49$\times$, respectively, without loss of accuracy.
+SqueezeNet~\cite{Iandola2016} is such a model that has 50$\times$ fewer parameters than AlexNet~\cite{Krizhevsky2012} but maintains AlexNet-level accuracy on ImageNet.
+MobileNet~\cite{mobilenet} and ShuffleNet~\cite{shufflenet} propose lightweight architectures to reduce the parameters and computation cost.
+Other methods propose to search efficient architectures and achieves great performance on both classification~\cite{darts,mergenas} and object detection~\cite{eautodet}.
+Deep Compression~\cite{song_2015} is another most recently proposed method that uses pruning, trained quantization and huffman coding for compressing neural networks.
+It reduced the storage requirement of AlexNet and VGG-16~\cite{Simonyan2014} by 35$\times$ and 49$\times$, respectively, without loss of accuracy. \textbf{This paper has the following contributions:}

+1) To our best knowledge, this was the first (at least at its debut in arxiv) ternary weight quantization scheme to reduce storage and computational cost for deep neural networks.

+2) We propose an approximated and universal solution with threshold-based ternary function for calculating the ternary weights of the raw neural networks.

+3) Experiments show the efficacy of our approach on public benchmarks for both image classification and detection.

-\section{Ternary weight networks}
+\section{Ternary Weight Networks}